 Skip to content

-This guide is for developers who want to transform data between different structures using Fhircraft's FHIR Mapping Language implementation.
-You'll learn to convert legacy system data to FHIR resources, transform between FHIR profiles, and handle complex data transformations with automatic validation.
+This guide shows you how to convert data between different structures using FHIR mapping rules.
+Building on the resource models and validation concepts covered earlier, you will learn to transform legacy system data into FHIR resources, convert between different FHIR profiles, and handle complex data transformations with automatic validation.

-The FHIR Mapping Language specification is specified as a Maturity Level 0 (Draft), meaning that both the language specification and its implementations are bound to change in the future.
+The FHIR Mapping Language is specified as Maturity Level 0 (Draft), meaning both the specification and implementations may change as the standard evolves.

 from fhircraft.fhir.mapper import FHIRMapper